collinalexbell/algorithms/readme.md

 __d.__
-Make k some constant and titrate `k` using real machine timings.
+Make k some constant and titrate `k` using real machine timings for expected input size n.
+The appropriate value will be bounded by context of expected size n and real hardware.